ElijahGut/RPT-TTS/README.rst

 RPT-TTS builds upon the original LMEDS platform by:

-- embedding multiple tasks in one page, namely the RPT and MOS tasks;
+- Embedding multiple tasks in one page, namely the RPT and MOS tasks;
-- adding support for Latin square design experiments;
+- Adding support for Latin square design experiments;
-- showing the MOS slider value for the user
+- Showing the MOS slider value for the user

 .. sectnum::
 .. contents::